Ericwiz/VueMovieRating/README.md

 The movie site application offers the following features:

+- **Basic App**: A basic app with different sections on the hompage.
 - **Catalog Section**: Displays a list of movies from the OMDB API.
 - **Search Functionality**: Allows users to search for movies by title and release year.
 - **Sorting Options**: Provides sorting options to arrange movies by year, title, and rating.